mihaicris-adoreme/cordial-ios-sdk/README.md

 end
 ```

-3. Remove `MainInterface.storyboard` from the newly created target.
+4. Remove `MainInterface.storyboard` from the newly created target.

-4. In the `Info.plist` of the target make the following changes:
+5. In the `Info.plist` of `Notification Content Extension` target make the following changes:
- - under `NSExtensionAttributes` section change the value of entry `UNNotificationExtensionCategory`  to `carouselNotificationCategory`
+ - Under section `NSExtensionAttributes` change the value of entry `UNNotificationExtensionCategory` to `carouselNotificationCategory`
- - unser `NSExtension` section remove entry `NSExtensionMainStoryboard`
+ - Unser section `NSExtension` remove entry `NSExtensionMainStoryboard`
- - unser `NSExtension` section add new entry `NSExtensionPrincipalClass` and set the value to `{Your Notification Content Extension target name}.NotificationViewController`
+ - Unser section `NSExtension` add new entry `NSExtensionPrincipalClass` and set the string value `{Notification Content Extension target name}.NotificationViewController`

 [Top](#contents)